 Consolidating a second time isn't without consequence.
 Some drawbacks to consider are:

-- Pay more interest: Taking longer to pay will increase the total amount of interest that accrues over the life of the loan.
+- Pay more interest: Resetting the repayment term can cause you to take longer to pay the balance, which will increase the total amount of interest that accrues over the life of the loan.

 How to consolidate a second time